NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ## Adding other users to the regional onboarding tool

-To add another regional user, a nominated user must email [ravs.support@england.nhs.uk](ravs.support@england.nhs.uk) to request this.
+To add another regional user, send a request to [ravs.support@england.nhs.uk](ravs.support@england.nhs.uk) from your Regional Vaccination Operation Centre (RVOC) mailbox.